ItooItoo/ShoppingListReact/README.md

 # Shopping List React
-This is my first react js project. <br />
+This is my first ReactJS project. <br />
 Created using vite.
  <br />
   <br />